kolazar/VIS-A3/README.md

 11. Implemented deactivation of data points highlight when clicking outside the map.
 12. Added a title summarizing the visualization.

-Challenges occured during the implementation:
+### Challenges occured during the implementation:
 - represent the colors correctly (matching the range from low-low to high-high) both on the scatter plot and on the map;
 - draw the background of the scatter plot.
 For this, I needed to recall how the coordinate system is represented in SVG as well to compute the necessary coordinates;

-Sidenotes:
+### Sidenotes:
 - I chose the color scheme such as it can be understood by the end-user and taking into consideration possible defects in color recognition.
 Thus, colors were chosen neutral and going from light (representing low-low relationship) to darker (high-high relationship);
 - the hihglhighting of the point is done by changing the point stroke.
-Thus, it brings end-user attention without distrating it too much.
+Thus, it brings end-user attention without distrating it too much;
+- I decided to do scales not starting from zero to have a better representation of the data points on the scatterplot.

-References:
+### References:
 - Boiler plate code: https://github.com/asilcetin/vis-vue-d3;
 - Brushable Scatterplot/Choropleth: https://bl.ocks.org/cmgiven/abca90f6ba5f0a14c54d1eb952f8949c;
 - Bivariate Choropleth: https://observablehq.com/@d3/bivariate-choropleth;